 Last summer, I developed my personal “commandments,” as part of an exercise in exploring my own values and guiding principles in life.
 I set an intention for 2019 to be a year of aligning my spending with my values, so I think it is past time for a deeper exploration of each commandment and how it plays out in my life.
-Today, I’ll explore what I mean by “Choose Love.”
+Today, I’ll explore what I mean by “Respect Resources.”